The Walnut day in Syria

 “Jouziyyat” (candied walnuts), and various savory dishes that incorporate walnuts as a key ingredient.

-instead, the farmers gather and harvest walnuts then, the people gather and start to crack the walnuts and remove their thick shells,
+instead, the farmers gather and harvest walnuts then, the people gather and start to crack the walnuts and remove their thick shells, so they are later sold in the city markets ready to eat.

 On the lucky side, they still have the core of this day, the Walnut Festival is about community.
 It is a time when people come together to help each other and also their shared heritage and values.